ydkhatri/macOS_FE/NoMountDaemon/README.md

+This daemon uses the Disk Arbitration framework to block all internal disks from mounting.
+Disks/Volumes mounted from Disk Utility or diskutil will be blocked.
+However explicit mounts using `sudo mount ..` will be allowed.

 ## To compile and set as service

 `clang -Wall -Werror -g -v stop_mounts.m  -lobjc -framework DiskArbitration -framework Foundation -o stop_mount`